-Fill Out the FAFSA ASAP
+1. Fill Out the FAFSA ASAP

-FAFSA, or the Free Application for Student Aid, is sometimes awarded to the first students to complete the form, depending on the school.
+FAFSA, or the Free Application for Federal Student Aid, is sometimes awarded to the first students to complete the form, depending on the school.

 Again, the sooner you complete the form, the better.
 This is the first step towards paying for college, so fill it out completely and as early as you can.

-Apply for as Many Scholarships as Possible
+2. Apply for as Many Scholarships as Possible

-In the professional world, oftentimes employers weed out applicants by asking them to answer a few questions in their cover letter.
+In the professional world, employers often weed out applicants by asking them to answer a few questions in their cover letter.
 Asking a few industry-specific questions scares away a vast majority of people who would apply — even those who know how to answer the questions.
 So instead of having thousands of applications to go through, employers only have a small handful.

 The moral of the story?

 Apply for as many scholarships as you can.
 You never know what will happen.
 You may be just the person they were looking for.
 And don’t think you have to wait until you are a senior to begin applying!
 You can apply for some much sooner.

-Choose the Right School
+3. Choose the Right School

 Next, look at housing and meal plan costs.
 Write down those costs.

-Jump on Grants
+4. Jump on Grants

-Pick up a Work Study Job
+5. Pick up a Work Study Job

-Consider Federal Student Loans
+6. Consider Federal Student Loans

 Compared to private loans, direct federal subsidized loans are the way to go.
-Interest rates vary depending on the lender, but the perks involved with federal student loans can’t be ignored, and are hard to beat.
+Interest rates vary depending on the lender, but the perks involved with federal student loans can’t be ignored and are hard to beat.

-Pay Less By Saving More
+7. Pay Less By Saving More

 If you’ve already started college, you know that books can add up quickly each semester.
 Here are some tips for paying way less than just picking up everything at your school bookstore.